Experience the Joy and Transformative Power of Choral Music

 Announcing our 58th Season!

-The Oratorio Society of Virginia is thrilled to unveil a season of powerful music, community spirit, and timeless masterpieces.
-We begin with the luminous warmth of Camille Saint-Saëns’ Oratorio de Noël on December 20, 2025, at Charlottesville’s historic Paramount Theater—a perfect celebration to kick off the holiday season.
-In March, we join the national America250 initiative with a special program honoring our shared history through music.
-Then, in a breathtaking grand finale, our 100-voice chorus, full orchestra, and guest soloists will bring Felix Mendelssohn’s monumental work, the oratorio Elijah, to life in May 2026.
+The Oratorio Society of Virginia is thrilled to present a season of powerful music, community spirit, and timeless masterpieces.
+We began with the luminous warmth of Camille Saint-Saëns’ Christmas Oratorio (Oratorio de Noël) on December 20, 2025, at Charlottesville’s historic Paramount Theater—a perfect celebration to kick off the holiday season.
+On March 14th, we joined the national America250 initiative with a special program, “Together in Song: Songs of Democracy,” honoring our shared history through music.
+Finally, in a breathtaking grand finale, our 100+-voice chorus, full orchestra, and guest soloists will bring Felix Mendelssohn’s monumental work, the oratorio Elijah, to life in May 2026.

 Creating and sharing quality choral music since 1966.